 If your house is anything like mine, the Fall can be a very exciting time.
 The kids go back to school, my wife (a teacher) goes back to work, most of our children’s sports activities start again, and life goes into extreme overdrive!
 But with that sudden burst of excitement and lack of spare time, it can be easy to break your household budget and fall off the wagon.
-So rather than ignoring your money design, here are a few simple steps we can take to make sure they stay on track.
+So rather than ignoring your financial plan, here are a few simple steps we can take to make sure they stay on track.

-Clothes and Accessories:
+Clothes, Books, and Accessories:

 The back-to-school time and Fall season are littered with tons of great deals on clothes and accessories.
 This is usually the transition from when summer items go out and winter items come in.
 Not only are most new items discounted to entice shoppers, most relatively new items will still be on the clearance rack and slashed from 50 to 80% off.
 It never hurts to stock up for next year!